openPMD/openPMD-standard/STANDARD.md

     - description: date of creation in format "YYYY-MM-DD HH:mm:ss tz"
     - example: `2015-12-02 17:48:42 +0100`

-Each group and path may contain the attribute **comment** for general human-readable documentation, e.g., for features not yet covered by the
+Each group and data set may contain the attribute **comment** for general human-readable documentation, e.g., for features not yet covered by the
 standard: